GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/viaproxy.md

         port: 19132
     ```
     The vital part is the port.
 This is the port that Bedrock players will use to connect to your server!
-    If you enable `clone-remote-port`, the port will be overridden and the Java port is used.
+    If you enable `clone-remote-port`, the port will be overridden and the ViaProxy port is used.
     Since you are self-hosting, you can choose the port freely - the default port is 19132. <br>
     **Important**: Other services/plugins that rely on ports with UDP, such as Voice Chats or Query, cannot share the port with Geyser.
    <br>

     If you use the ViaProxy GUI you can use its account management system to join online mode servers with Bedrock Edition.
-If you want to use ViaProxy infront of a regular server you most likely want to install and [set up Floodgate](/floodgate/setup). <br>
+If you use the ViaProxy CLI and want to allow Bedrock players to join your online mode server you have to install and [set up Floodgate](/floodgate/setup). <br>

     NOTE: The value of the `auth-type` field is ignored and managed by ViaProxy automatically.